What lifting equipment is

 Estates will collate an organisation-wide schedule of lifting equipment that requires a thorough examination.
 The details held in the schedule will documented so that items listed in the schedule can be clearly identified.

 Estates will make annual checks with departments to ensure the schedule is current.
 Departments will check the schedule against the equipment that they hold and report additions and deletions to the schedule.

 Departments must report additions and deletions to the schedule that occur between checks.

 The competent person appointed to perform the through examinations will report the results of the though examination to Campus Infrastructure.

-If the though examinations shows an item of lifting equipment to be in a dangerous state, then the competent person will make an instant report to Campus Infrastructure.
-Campus Infrastructure will contact the Head of Department to report that the item must be withdrawn from service
+If the thorough examination shows an item of lifting equipment to be in a dangerous state, the competent person will make an instant report to Campus Infrastructure.
+Campus Infrastructure will contact the Head of Department to report that the item must be withdrawn from service.

-Campus Infrastructure will report the results of the though examinations to the Departments which own or use the equipment.
+Campus Infrastructure will report the results of the thorough examinations to the departments which own or use the equipment.

-You can download the current Lifting Equipment Safety Standard below.
-This standard sets out the University's arrangements (including roles and responsibilities of Heads of Department, Line managers, supervisors and employees) for safely managing lifting equipment and lifting operations.
+You can download the current lifting equipment safety standard at the bottom of the page.
+The standard sets out the University's arrangements (including roles and responsibilities of Heads of Department, line managers, supervisors and employees) for safely managing lifting equipment and lifting operations.

-This standard was last reviewed and agreed at UHSC in March 2022.
-The next scheduled review is March 2025.
+Date of last review: This standard was last reviewed and agreed at UHSC in March 2022

 Date of next review: The next scheduled review is March 2025